 Robert the Bruce: The Outlaw King

 It is here that the legend begins.
 Tales are told of the dispossessed king, hiding in the mountains and in caves, suffering hardship for the good of the nation.
-However, at this point Bruce was not hailed as the people’s hero.
-In fact, his was not overly popular.
+However, at this point, Bruce was not hailed as the people’s hero.
+In fact, he was not overly popular.
 Very few bishops or nobles had been at his inauguration, and there is evidence to suggest that he intimidated many his fellow countrymen into supporting him.

 Robert, spent the winter of 1306-07 in hiding, including a period living in a cave on the island of Rathlin off the coast of Antrim, Ireland with his brother, Edward.
 According to local folklore it is here that Robert had his life-changing moment with a spider.
 Apparently, he observed a spider repeatedly weaving and reweaving its web, never giving up until finally it succeeded.
 Robert is said to have drawn from this encounter the resolve to try again to gain control of his kingdom.
 Actually, the story in this form only dates back to Sir Walter Scott’s telling of it: in the original version it was one of Bruce’s supporters who witnessed the arachnid and then relayed the story to the king.

 In February 1307 Robert had mustered some support and returned to South West Scotland.
 Two of his brothers led 18 galleys into Loch Ryan but unfortunately were surprised on landing by supporters of the Comyn family.
 Robert’s brothers were captured and executed.
 Robert fared better.
 He landed further north, near Turnberry, and led his small band inland to the area around Glen Trool.
 In March 1307 Robert and his men ambushed a larger English force hunting for him and defeated them.
-Then, on 10 May 1307, Robert and some 600 men overcame an army of up to 3000 English at the battle of Loudon Hill.
+Then, on 10 May 1307, Robert and some 600 men overcame an army of up to 3000 English at the Battle of Loudon Hill.
 The tide was beginning to turn in his favour.

 Robert the Bruce: A Genius in Guerrilla Warfare